If you’re interested in translating or adapting this post, pleaseemail us first.

 , old webpack versions).
 If you use the browser

-If you set browser requirements in Browserslist config instead, all tools could use the same config.
+If you set browser requirements in the Browserslist config instead, all your tools can use the same config.

 Autoprefixer 7

-Autoprefixer has been using Browserslist for two years already.
-Now, after two successful years, we are finally introducing Browserslist 2.0 with the following important changes:
+Autoprefixer has already been using Browserslist for two years.
+Now, after these years of success, we’re finally introducing Browserslist 2.0 with the following important changes:

 - Reduced